The Courtyard

 Freshening Up

 Nearly all of the flowering and foliage plants are grown in the greenhouses and transported to the Museum in a large, climate-controlled box truck.
-A typical week's Courtyard refresh means a full truck in the morning, and a full truck at night!
+A typical week's Courtyard refresh means a full truck in the morning and a full truck at night!

 The Living Collection

-The nasturtiums and chrysanthemums have roots that date back to Isabella's time, while other plants are more recent additions to the Gardner tradition, such as the 60+-year-old flowering jade trees seen in the annual Holiday display in December.
+The nasturtiums and chrysanthemums have roots that date back to Isabella's time, while other plants are more recent additions to the Gardner tradition, such as the 60+-year-old flowering jade trees seen in the annual Holiday Garden in December.

 Always Changing, Always Beautiful